code-312/Voma/README.md

 ## 🚀 Setup

 1. Clone the project with `git clone git@github.com:Code-For-Chicago/Voma-frontend.git`
+2. In the `meta-development` slack channel, request the .env file.
+Once you receive it, add it to the top-level directory of the app.
+3. Install dependencies with `npm i`
+4. Start the Express server with `npm run start`
+5. Open a new terminal window or tab
+6. Move into the `client` directory with `cd client`
-2. Install dependencies with `npm i`
+7. Install those dependencies with `npm i`
-3. Start development server with `npm start`.
-App will be served at [http://localhost:3000/](http://localhost:3000/)
+8. Start the React server with `npm run start`